Truck Accident FAQ

 - Can I appeal my case if my truck accident claim is denied?

 - How can a truck accident lawyer help me with my case?

 - Why should I choose Stuart L. Plotnick to handle my truck accident claim or lawsuit?

 Many commercial truck accidents can be traced back to the fault of the truck driver or the trucking company.
 Below are some of the most common driver errors that contribute to truck accidents:

 - Driver fatigue – In order to meet tight deadlines, many truckers drive for hours on end, skipping their required break time.
 Driver fatigue is the leading cause of tractor-trailer accidents.

 - Speeding or aggressive driving – In an effort to make a certain delivery window, or keep within an unrealistic delivery schedule, truckers will often drive over the speed limit to make up time.

 - Drug use – To fight fatigue, some truckers will use stimulant drugs, such as methamphetamines, to help them stay awake.
 Unfortunately, these drugs come with dangerous side effects that can easily lead to a truck accident.

-- Overloaded trucks - Truck drivers are also responsible for ensuring their load does not exceed the maximum weight capacity for their particular vehicle.
+- Overloaded trucks – Truck drivers are also responsible for ensuring that their load does not exceed the maximum weight capacity for their particular vehicle.
 Otherwise, the truck's ability to stop or stopping distance can be dangerously limited.
 Rollover and jackknife truck accidents are more likely when a truck is overloaded.

 - Failure to inspect – Truckers must inspect their vehicles before and after every trip to make sure cargo is properly secured, and all major components are in working order, from tires, to brakes, to hold-down devices.
 If a driver fails to complete these inspections, their negligence could lead to a truck accident.